 Ronda is one of the jewels of Andalusia.
 One of the oldest towns in Spain and known worldwide for its uniqueness and beauty.
-The town is situated on a plateau 739 m above sea level.
-There have been archaeological findings which are dated into the Neolithic period but it is believed humans were here long before.
+The town is situated on a plateau 739 meters above sea level.
+There have been archaeological findings which are dated into the Neolithic period, but it is believed humans were here long before.
 There are some great cave drawings in the Cueva de la Pileta dating from the Paleolithic period.

 The arrival of the Romans

 During the ages, it has been the home to a variety of settlers.
 The Roman Empire expanded out of Italy and in the long run, with the defeat of Hannibal, came to the Iberian Peninsula and Ronda was woken up from a peaceful sleep.
 This was the time Ronda received its first name.
-Arunda actually means surrounded by mountains so instead of a real name, it was merely a description.
+Arunda actually means surrounded by mountains, so instead of a real name, it was merely a description.

 Acinipo and Arunda

 Battles destroyed the district castle and town.
 In the 1st century, AD peace was restored and the city of Acinipo neighboring Arunda became the most important Roman town in the area.
 Acinipo actually means “Land of Wines” and also grew from a small Iberian settlement.
-It boasted of having an amphitheater and was even allowed to mint its own coins.
+It boasted of having an amphitheater and could even mint its own coins.
 It became one of the most important Roman towns in Iberia.

 Vandals and Visigoths

-A new province, under the name of Hispania, was formed inside the Eastern Roman Empire.
+A new province, under the name of Hispania, formed inside the Eastern Roman Empire.
 Malaga, Almeria, Cadiz, Cartagena, and Valencia all forming part of this new province.
 By that time, the town of Acinipo had been destroyed, but today you can still visit the ruins.

 The Islamic period

 You can still see the Islamic influence in urban design.
 The way of cooking and traditions all point to that time.
-Walking through the town you will come upon many reminders of Ronda’s golden age.
+Walking through the town, you will come upon many reminders of Ronda’s golden age.